PacktPublishing/Go-for-DevOps/chapter/18/diskerase/README.md

 }
 ```

-## Policies
+## Where to find policies

+All policy implementations are define at: `internal/policy/register/...`

+In each file you will see a call called: `policy.Register("startOrEnd", p)` where "startOrEnd" is the name of the policy.
+The `struct` called `Settings` will give all the settings for a policy to be applied to a workflow.

-`Policies` are defined in: `configs/policies.json`
+Policies to apply to a workflow are defined in: `configs/policies.json`

-You must have a policy for every type of WorkReq you want to submit.
+You must have a policy entry for every type of `WorkReq` you want to submit inside `policies.json`.
 This is checked against `WorkReq.Name`.

-All policy types are define at: `internal/policy/register/...`

-In each file you will see a call called: `policy.Register("startOrEnd", p)` where "startOrEnd" is the name of the policy.
-The `struct` called `Settings` will give all the settings for a policy.

-You can call any of these policies from `policies.json` for a given `WorkReq.Name`.
+## A satellite disk erasure client

+You can find our example client that submits a datacenter satellite to have its disks erased at:
+`samples/diskerase`